If you’ve thought about creating a logo, typographic logos should be one of the first options on your list.

 The world’s biggest brands, like Facebook and Google, understand the power of typographic logos and how best to use them, and by the end of this post, you will too!

-Let’s take a look at 12 clever typographic logos, and what they do to draw their audience in.
+Now that you know what typographic logos are and how they use different font families to make their mark, let’s take a look at 12 clever typographic logos, and what they do to draw their audience in.

 The Vans logo looks pretty simple on the surface.
 It uses one color, it’s in all-caps, and the font itself isn’t overly exciting, unique, or exotic.